tulz-app/frontroute/README.md

     pathEnd {
       // do something when the path is /
     },
-    path("some—page") {
+    path("some-page") {
-      // do something when the path is /some—page
+      // do something when the path is /some-page
     }
   )
 ```

-`frontroute` is rather un—opinionated about the "do something" part in the above example, but more on that — below.
+`frontroute` is rather un-opinionated about the "do something" part in the above example, but more on that — below.

 Similar to Akka HTTP, the main building block used to describe the routing with `frontroute` is a directive.